The Sims 3: Gameplay

 Career opportunities like working overtime or completing tasks can yield a pay raise, cash bonus, or relationship boost.
 Challenges occur randomly based on each Sim's lifestyle, like relationships, skills, and jobs.
-Skill opportunities are the requests by your sim's neighbors or community members for Sims to solve problems using their acquired skills for cash or relationship rewards.

-The new Wishes reward system replaces the Wants and Fears system in its predecessor The Sims 2.
+Skill opportunities are the requests by your Sim's neighbors or community members for Sims to solve problems using their acquired skills for cash or relationship rewards.
+The new Wishes reward system replaces the Wants and Fears system in its predecessor, The Sims 2.
 Fulfilling a Sim's wishes contributes to the Sim's Lifetime Happiness score, allowing players to purchase Lifetime Rewards for the cost of those Lifetime Happiness points.
 The game introduces a big change in terms of customization with the "Create-a-Style" tool.
-In this way, every object or piece of clothing in the game is completely customizable in terms of color (which can be picked from a color wheel), material (plastic, stone, fabric, wood...) or design pattern.
+In this way, every object or piece of clothing in the game is completely customizable in terms of color (which can be picked from a color wheel), material (plastic, stone, fabric, wood, and so on) or design pattern.

 Create-a-Sim

 The Sims 3 introduces many more character customization options than its predecessor The Sims 2.
-Like the previous game, the player can customize age, body build, skin color, hairstyles, clothing and personality.
+Like the previous game, the player can customize age, body build, skin color, hairstyles, clothing, and personality.
 A new life stage is included between adolescence and adulthood: young adulthood.
-This stage was introduced in The Sims 2 only during university period, but is now the main life stage for the game.
+This stage was introduced in The Sims 2 University only during the university period, but is now accessible from Create-a-Sim.
 Additional options were added in expansions and updates, such as tattoos, breast size, and muscle definition.
 The Sims 3 offers a wider range of skin tones than its predecessors, ranging from realistic light and dark skin tones to fantasy green and purple colors.

-The game builds upon a new personality system.
-As opposed to previous games, where personalities consisted on sliders, and a limited set of personality points to distribute among them, The Sims 3 introduces a trait system: adult sims can have up to 5 personality traits to pick from a list.
-These traits can be mental, physical, social or influenced by lifestyle and jobs.
-The traits will determine different actions the sims can make, as well as behaviors and wishes.
+As opposed to previous games, where personalities consisted of sliders, and a limited set of personality points to distribute among them, The Sims 3 introduces a trait system: adult Sims can have up to five personality traits to pick from a list.
+These traits can be mental, physical, social, or influenced by lifestyle and jobs.
+The traits will determine different actions the Sims can make, as well as behaviors and wishes.

 Skills

-The sims can learn skills from interacting with different objects.
+The Sims can learn skills from interacting with different objects.
 Skills improve gradually in 10 levels.
-Skill improvements are useful for achieving career goals, as well as unlocking new possibilities for those activities which require the skills, for example, a high gardening level allows the sims to plant different rare seeds.
-The basic skills include Logic, Cooking, Painting, Gardening, Writing, Guitar, Athletic, Handiness, Charisma and Fishing.
+Skill improvements are useful for achieving career goals, as well as unlocking new possibilities for those activities which require the skills; for example, a high gardening level allows the sims to plant different rare seeds.
+The basic skills include Logic, Cooking, Painting, Gardening, Writing, Guitar, Athletic, Handiness, Charisma, and Fishing.
 New skills were later added in expansion packs.